Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Summary

 Our work can be extended in several ways.
-First of all it will be interesting study the dynamics of the fluctuations and the spatio-temporal scaling of the time-dependent correlation functions of the displacements near the second order transitions.
+First of all, We have assumed an isotropic elastic medium.
+It would be interesting to study how anisotropy would affect our results.
+Then, to keep the theory simple, we have just considered a continuous medium coupled with Ising spins.
+More realistic situations, in particular, biologically relevant ones, may involve several lipids, requiring multiple order parameters.
+This can potentially give rise to multicritical points, or even simultaneous occurrence of first and second order transitions.
+The nature of any anomalous elasticity, and the displacement fluctuations in such systems remain open questions.
+It will be interesting to study the dynamics of the fluctuations and the spatio-temporal scaling of the time-dependent correlation functions of the displacements near the second order transitions.
 Furthermore, extending these ideas to ``active'' or nonequilibrium systems should be important, with possible strong relevance to biological systems, e.g., phase separations in biological cells, or flocking phenomena in a correlated background due to a second order phase transition.
 Further work should be undertaken in this context.